chef/chef-oss-practices/policies/code-of-conduct.md

 - [PyCon Code of Conduct](https://github.com/python/pycon-code-of-conduct).

 ## Copyright
 This Code of Conduct is in the public domain.
 In jurisdictions that do not allow for this, this work is available under CC0.
-To the extent possible under law, the person who associated CC0 with this work has waived all copyright and related or neighboring rights to this work
+To the extent possible under law, the person who associated CC0 with this work has waived all copyright and related or neighboring rights to this work.